St Lucia is a stunning island located in the Caribbean Sea, with plenty to admire like mountains, waterfalls and beaches.

 How Long Does It Take To Drive Around St Lucia?

-As you can see in the image above, it takes 1 hour and 23 minutes to get from the top of St Lucia to the bottom so if you were to do a round-trip it would take 2 hours and 46 minutes.
+If you drove straight from top to bottom then the drive would take just 1 hour and 23 minutes so if you were to do a round-trip it would take 2 hours and 46 minutes.

-If you want to make lots of stops along the way to do activities then driving around St Lucia can easily take 5 or 6 hours.
+If you want to make lots of stops along the way to do activities then driving around St Lucia can easily take 5 to 6 hours or more depending on the amount of stops.

 Full-day guided tours which include snorkeling, a tour of the whole island, waterfalls and volcano visits take up to 7 hours.

-Look out for the spectacular Piton mountains which sit at the southwest of the island as well as a drive-in volcano complete with bubbling sulfur hot springs.
+A real highlight was the spectacular Piton mountains which sit at the southwest of the island as well as the drive-in volcano complete with bubbling sulfur hot springs.

 How Big is the Island of St Lucia?

-St Lucia is approximately 27 miles long and 14 miles wide, which means it’s relatively small.
+St Lucia is approximately 27 miles long and 14 miles wide which means it’s a relatively small island.

 It’s no surprise that it won’t take long to get around this island, which means you can hop from one side to the other with no problem.